 The universal and secular nature of the TM technique is perhaps best demonstrated by the fact that people of all religions practice the technique and have found it compatible and complimentary to their faith.
-See Religious leaders on the TM technique
+See Religious leaders on the TM technique.

 But non-believers, scientists and staunch empiricists also practice the technique, appreciating its simple, mechanical nature and finding that it works whether one believes in it or not — which is also what hundreds of statistically controlled, peer-reviewed research studies have found.

+Science and the TM technique: From the very beginning of his teaching activities, Maharishi described the practice as systematic, repeatable and testable, and therefore scientific — but never as a religion.
 In the earliest transcripts and recordings of Maharishi's talks, and in the earliest publications, the Transcendental Meditation technique is identified as a practice based on direct experience, not based on faith, dogma or belief.

 In fact, the distinguishing feature of Maharishi's message is that the full potential of human awareness can be unfolded in a systematic, scientific way through correct meditation, and therefore it is everyone's birthright to overcome stress and rise to the highest stages of human development, regardless of their personal beliefs.

-Maharishi viewed the Transcendental Meditation technique as a way to restore the basic element of human experience that had been all too rare in society, in both the East and the West: direct experiential access to the state of restful alertness,
+Maharishi viewed the Transcendental Meditation technique as a way to restore the basic element of human experience that had been all too rare in society, in both the East and the West: direct experiential access to the state of restful alertness, transcendental consciousness — a field which had previously been "shrouded in mysticism."

 Certainly the language used to communicate the value of TM practice has evolved over the years.
 When Maharishi began, there was not a single, peer-reviewed scientific research study on the Transcendental Meditation technique.
 Wherever Maharishi would speak, he invited scientists in the audience to learn the TM technique and to investigate its effects on mind and body.
 Soon there were scores of research studies being published and Maharishi could speak credibly in more scientific terms.
 Noting that "scientific language is the language of our times," Maharishi hoped that scientific validation would be the key to more powerfully establishing the message that "life need not be lived in such stress and suffering."